lidded pot, unrecorded Kassena artist

 The Object Speaks

 Kassena pots share in the life cycle of the women who own them.
 During a woman’s life, they become associated with her identity and are ritually broken at her funeral.
 Like the deceased who is separated from her family, the pot no longer stands as a whole.
 The broken pieces serve as a link between the woman and her lineage as well as a symbolic link to the earth.
-The life cycle of a pot is complete when its broken pieces are used to make new pots.
+The life cycle of

-Kassena pots share in the life cycle of the women who own them.
+The Pottery Life Cycle--Kassena pots share in the life cycle of the women who own them.
 During a woman’s life, they become associated with her identity and are ritually broken at her funeral.
 Like the deceased who is separated from her family, the pot no longer stands as a whole.
-The broken pieces serve as a link between the woman and her lineage as well as a symbolic link to the earth.
-The life cycle of a pot is complete when its broken pieces are used to make new pots.
+The broken pieces serve as a link between the woman and her family as well as a symbolic link to the Earth.
+The life cycle of the pot is completed when the broken pieces are used to make grog for new pots.

 Exhibitions